kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-04-profile-api-routes/15-delete-profile-and-user.md

 ## Test if the route works
 1. Create a new user with new name and email
 2. Copy the token to the clipboard
+4. Use the Create and Update Profile to create a new profile for this user
-3. Create a new route request to DELETE `localhost:5000/api/profile` and you won't have the `id` in the URL for this reoute as you'll need to be authenticated to access this PRIVATE route so you add a `a-auth-token` Header and paste in the token as the value
+5. Create a new route request to DELETE `localhost:5000/api/v1/profiles`
+  * **note** You won't have the `id` in the URL for this route as you'll need to be authenticated to access this PRIVATE route
+  * This means you need to add a `x-auth-token` Header and paste in the token as the value
-4. Make sure you add the required fields in the body as `company, status and skills`
+6. Make sure you add the required fields in the body as `company, status and skills`
-4. Then hit `Submit` and you'll delete both the user and the profile
+7. Then hit `Submit` and you'll delete both the user and the profile
-5. You will see this response message with a 200 server status:
+8. You will see this response message with a 200 server status:

 ```
 {